Developer Guide

 that may cost more time and risk more bugs.
 Alternatively, we could choose to

-via composition, where we have the Customer
+model Customer and Order via composition, where we have the Customer class

-as a field.
+maintain a list of Order as a field.
 Then, modifying customer details would be

 intuitive.
-However, we believe having the Order
+However, we believe having the Order class being able to navigate

-and not the other way around is a better way to represent the real
+to Customer and not the other way around is a better way to represent the real

-life applications because we require the Order
+life applications because we require the Order to keep track of the Customer,

 but not necessarily the other way around.

-An alternative approach to handle the contract between Cheese
+An alternative approach to handle the contract between Cheese and Order is

 to warn the users about modifying the sensitive fields of linked instances, and

-instance as incomplete and unassign the corresponding Cheese
+mark the Order instance as incomplete and unassign the corresponding Cheese

 instances to accommodate the changes.
 We do not choose this design as it is very

-unlikely a user would want to modify a completed Order
+unlikely a user would want to modify a completed Order, and the user can always

-instance in the worst case.
+add a new Order instance in the worst case.

 Mark an order as complete feature